 Unsurprisingly, a small group of wealthy countries has bought more than half of the expected supply of the most promising vaccines.
 Nearly 2/3rds of the world’s population will not have a vaccine until at least 2022.

 In an alliance led by the World Health Organization (WHO), 156 countries have joined an initiative – dubbed Covax – to get V2 jabs to all countries.
 China has joined, and will offer its vaccines.
 The US has not.
-WHO has agreed a no-fault compensation plan for claims of serious side effects in people who get jabbed under Covax.
+WHO agreed to a no-fault compensation plan for claims of serious side effects in people who get jabbed under Covax.
 V2 vaccine makers get to treat the world’s peoples as guinea pigs with impunity.

 Ishi Nobu, “Covid-19 Pandemic: Daily World Report,” which has the latest covid vaccine news.